NISL-MSU/MultiSetSR/README.md

 **Train a NN**

-Unlike the previous example, we haven't trained a NN for this problem so let's train it now.
+Unlike the previous example, we haven't trained a NN for this problem, so let's train it now.
 If you're not satisfied with the validation MSE, you can try increasing the number of epochs or try a different architecture.
 By default, we use the `modelType='NN'`; if you need less complexity, try `modelType='NN2'`; or if you need more complexity, try `modelType='NN3'`.
-You can always train a model with your own architecture, save it as a `.pth` file and load it here as we did in the previous example.
+You can always train a model with your own architecture, save it as a `.pth` file, and load it here as we did in the previous example.

 ```python
 from EquationLearning.Trainer.TrainNNmodel import Trainer